-Kevin Cummins' lustrous black and white documents of the punk scene in Manchester are iconic so, to coincide with the launch of our lasted postcard box set with him we invited Kevin to the Old Granada Studios, [where Tony Wilson made So it Goes; the studio where the Sex Pistols recorded their first TV appearance] to find out more about his work at the time, and what it meant to him as a young creative in Manchester and his reflections on why it's still relevant.
+Kevin Cummins' lustrous black and white documents of the punk scene in Manchester are iconic so, to coincide with the launch of our latest postcard box set with him we invited Kevin to the Old Granada Studios, [where Tony Wilson made So it Goes; the studio where the Sex Pistols recorded their first TV appearance] to find out more about his work at the time, and what it meant to him as a young creative in Manchester and his reflections on why it's still relevant.

 Watch the interview here -